Latte Tags

 {/foreach}

-The latte is smart and $iterator->last works not only for arrays, but also when the loop runs over a general iterator where the number of items is not known in advance.
+Latte is smart, and $iterator->last works not only for arrays but also when the loop runs over a general iterator where the number of items is not known in advance.

 {first} {last} {sep}

 These tags can be used inside the {foreach} loop.
-The contents of {first} are rendered for the first pass.
-The contents of {last} are rendered … can you guess?
-Yes, for the last pass.
+The content of {first} is rendered if it's the first iteration.
+The content of {last} is rendered… can you guess?
+Yes, if it's the last iteration.
 These are actually shortcuts for {if $iterator->first} and {if $iterator->last}.

-The tags can also be written as n:attributes:
+The tags can also be elegantly used as n:attributes:

 {foreach $rows as $row}